SYL-Sylvester/OH-DHS-Workshop/README.md

 # OH-DHS-Workshop
-This repository contains files for an exercise creating an IG project for OH FSH Onsite workshop
+This repository contains information for learning to create an IG project for use in OH FSH Onsite workshop April 11th, 2025.

 ## Practical Example: Building an Allergy Recording Implementation Guide

-**Prerequisites:**

-* You have cloned the workshop repository to your local machine.
-* You have checked out the FSH-changes branch in VS Code.
-* You have the FSH extension installed in VS Code.

 ### 1. Create a Basic Patient Profile
 For example: Create a new file named patient-profile.fsh.